Asif Din: Career

 Previously Asif had helped the county win the same trophy in 1989, again sharing an important partnership in the final with Reeve (this time of 69) and this time being at the wicket as victory was assured against Middlesex; he had also been man of the match in the semi-final this year against Worcestershire where he top-scored with 94 not out.
 He was also Warwickshire's top scorer in the 1982 final against Surrey, although this time appearing on the losing side.

 On Warwickshire's tour of Zimbabwe prior to the 1994 season Asif made his highest first-class innings, against a Mashonaland XI he scored 217, 204 of them on a single day.
 On the previous year's tour of South Africa Asif had taken his career best bowling figures of 5/61 against Boland.

 Asif was a member of the Warwickshire squad that completed the treble in 1994, he played in the final of the Benson & Hedges Cup and made 12 appearances in the Sunday League.
 In the County Championship triumph he played three matches but failed to pass 50 in four innings.
 The season also marked Asif's benefit year from which he received £116,853.

 After three final one-day appearances for Warwickshire in 1995, Asif played minor counties cricket for Shropshire from 1996 until 2001, in this period he played seven List A matches for the club in the early rounds of the Natwest Trophy.

+Asif has served on various committees involved with Warwickshire since 2001 and is a life member of the club.